S&P, Dow Industrials Climb as Election Looms

 "They are definitely what I'd call lockdown light: not as stringent as what we saw in the first wave," said Justin Onuekwusi, fund manager and head of retail multiasset funds at Legal & General Investment Management.
 "That has to be a positive for the economy and markets overall."

-All 11 sectors of the S&P 500 were in positive territory, with materials and industrial stocks among the strongest performers.
+Most of the S&P 500's 11 sectors were in positive territory Monday, with materials, energy and industrial stocks among the strongest performers.
+Tech and consumer-discretionary stocks fell.

-Shares of Clorox gained 6% after posting sales that beat analysts' expectations during the recent quarter.
+Twitter stock tumbled 5.7%, adding to its losses after a 21% slide Friday.
+The company reported slow user growth last week.
+Shares of Amazon.com and Facebook also continued losing ground after sharp drops on Friday, declining 2.1% and 1.3%, respectively.

-Estee Lauder Cos. shares climbed 4% after quarterly profit and sales came in above Wall Street's forecasts.
+Shares of Clorox rose 3% after it reported sales during the recent quarter that beat analysts' expectations, continuing gains from purchases of wipes, disinfectants and personal-care items during the Covid-19 pandemic.

-Shares of Dunkin' Brands rallied 6.3%.
+Dunkin' Brands shares rallied 6.3%.
 Inspire Brands, the owner of Arby's, said at the end of last week that it would acquire Dunkin' for $8.8 billion in one of the largest restaurant deals in years.

-More companies are set to report earnings today after the market closes, include PayPal Holdings and Mondelez International.
+More companies are set to report earnings today after the market closes, including PayPal Holdings and Mondelez International.

 In Asia, Japan's benchmark Nikkei 225 added 1.4%, while Hong Kong's Hang Seng rose 1.5%.